ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 # Intro to Redux

 This lesson explains what Redux is and overviews how to use it in a practice.
-Another lesson will cover it deeper.
+Another lesson will cover it with more details.

 ## Learning objectives

 * TNTs will understand the importance of Redux
-* TNTs will have a basic understanding of Redux
+* TNTs will have a **basic understanding** of Redux
 * TNTs will learn how the store, reducers, actions and connect work together

 ## Time required and pace

-Total time: 2 hours 30
+Total time: 2 hours 45

-* 30 minutes - pre-session
+* 45 minutes - pre-session
 * 60 minutes – instructional session
   * Why Redux?
 (10 minutes)
   * Redux concepts and architecture (15 minutes)